UPPMAX/uppmax_intro_day_1/docs/reflections/20250210/README.md

   This can lessen stereotype threat and improve student performance and participation.
     - Students are free to leave if they have important things to do.
-    - All students were equally encouraged, including the sterotyped groups
+    - All students were equally encouraged, including the stereotyped groups

 I said 'Yes', we seem to agree.